 A tax credit directly reduces the amount of income tax you have to pay.
 So if you owe the government $1,500 but qualify for a credit of $1,000, you’ll only owe $500.
 A refundable tax credit could mean the government owes you money.
 If you owe $1,500 but qualify for a $2,000 refundable credit, you’ll get a $500 check.
 A nonrefundable credit, on the other hand, will take your tax liability down to $0 but won’t put money back in your pocket.

 Credits are a better way to save than deductions, generally, because they reduce your tax liability dollar-for-dollar.
 So start by seeing if you qualify for any of these credits.
 If not, check out the deductions.
-You may be able to qualify for both for the best possible tax savings.
+In some cases, you may be able to claim both types for the best possible tax savings.

 American Opportunity Credit

-- How it works: The American Opportunity Credit can reduce your tax liability by quite a lot, and many Americans who paid for education in 2012 will be eligible for it.
-If you paid for education for yourself, your spouse, or one or more dependents in 2012, check out this credit.
+- How it works: The American Opportunity Credit can reduce your tax liability by quite a lot, and many Americans who pay for higher education in 2016 will be eligible for it.

 - Qualified student: This credit can be claimed if a student meets the following criteria:

-- Had not completed four years of post-secondary education by the beginning of 2012 (hint: you can deduct graduate school expenses in some circumstances!)
+- Had not completed four years of post-secondary education by the beginning of 2016

 - Has not been convicted of a felony drug offense